 Here are some of the steps on how you can do outcome-based planning:

-The outcome makes it easy to communicate with people with different backgrounds as each stakeholder is somehow involved in the outcomes.
+The outcome makes it easy to communicate with people with different backgrounds as each stakeholder is somehow involved in the results.
 In contrast, some teams like sales and marketing may not get interested in feature-based planning until some version of the product is released.

 Low cost of design and development